Nathan Healy

 Frequently Asked Questions

-Yes, solar panels typically increase home value in Indianapolis.
-Research from Zillow shows that homes with solar panels sell for approximately 4.1% more than comparable homes without solar systems.
+Yes, solar panels can increase your home value in Indianapolis.
+According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
+On a $300,000 Indianapolis home, that’s roughly $12,300 in added value.